jorgeceballosgarcia/oci-generative-ai/README.md

 terraform apply
 ```

-**After applying, the service will be ready in about 25 minutes** (it will install OS dependencies, nvidia drivers, and install stable-diffusion-web-ui, bloom-web-ui and dreambooth-webui.
+**After applying, the service will be ready in about 25 minutes** (it will install OS dependencies, nvidia drivers, and install stable-diffusion-web-ui, bloom-web-ui, dreambooth-webui and automatic-image-processing.

 ## Post configuration
 To test the app it's necessary to create a ssh tunel to the port 7860 (stable-diffusion-webui), 5000 (bloom) and 3000 (dreambooth).  (the output of the terraform script will give the ssh full command so you only need to copy and paste)

 ```
-ssh -i server.key -L 7860:localhost:7860 -L 5000:localhost:5000 -L 3000:localhost:3000 ubuntu@<instance-public-ip>
+ssh -i server.key -o ProxyCommand="ssh -i server.key -W %h:%p -p 22 ocid1.bastionsession.XXXX@host.bastion.XXXX.oci.oraclecloud.com" -p 22 opc@<instance_private_ip> -L 7860:localhost:7860 -L 5000:localhost:5000 -L 3000:localhost:3000 -L 4000:localhost:4000
 ```
+The instance created is located in a vcn with a private subnet, and "Bastion Service" is used to connect to it.
+The life of the bastion service session is one hour, after that time it disappears.
+To be able to connect again, we will have to launch ```terraform apply``` again and it will create a new bastion session.

 The last step of the setup is to download the stable-diffusion model, for that, is necessary to have a huggingface account, create a token and accept to the conditions to use stable-diffusion.